 The agreement aims to reduce emissions from waste incineration, to create incentives for more efficient energy use and to promote the deployment of CO2 capture in waste treatment installations.
 It was signed in March 2022 and extends the previous agreement that expired at the end of 2021.

-The 30 waste treatment installations in Switzerland are responsible for approximately 5% of Switzerland's total greenhouse gas emissions.
-Emissions from the incineration of waste have especially risen in recent years due to consumption habits as well as population and economic growth in Switzerland, but they have stabilised in recent years.
+The 29 waste treatment installations in Switzerland are responsible for approximately 5% of the country's total greenhouse gas emissions.
+Emissions from waste incineration in particular have risen since 1990, most notably due to consumption habits as well as population and economic growth in Switzerland, but they have stabilised in recent years.

-In August 2014, DETEC concluded an agreement with the Association of Plant Managers of Swiss Waste Treatment Installations (VBSA).
-This means that the waste sector is integrated into Swiss climate policy and is committed to make a reasonable contribution to Switzerland's climate policy goals.
-In return, the waste treatment installations are exempted from participating in emissions trading (ETS).
+In August 2014, DETEC concluded a first agreement with the Association of Plant Managers of Swiss Waste Treatment Installations (VBSA).
+The agreement integrated the waste sector into Swiss climate policy and obliged it to make a reasonable contribution to Switzerland's climate policy goals.
+In return, the waste treatment installations were exempted from participating in emissions trading (ETS).
 The agreement expired the end of 2021.

 Reduction targets for 2020 achieved when weather taken into account